DynAIkon-Ltd/DynAIkonTrap/docs/source/user-docs/software-setup/running.rst

 Checking progress
 ^^^^^^^^^^^^^^^^^

+You can check progress easily using our DynAikonTrap web-viewer!
+This is a server hosted on the deployed device.
+For more information on how to use the web-viewer, check out our :doc:`Web-viewer Page <flashing>`.

-You may want to check up on your camera trap's progress.
-This is easily done by starting an ``ssh`` session to the RPi.
+Another easy way to check on the system is by starting an ``ssh`` session to the RPi.
 You can then reattach to the ``screen`` session using:

 .. code:: sh